DOWRIGHTTV/piCopilot/README.md

 ### Up next
 * Further kSnarf and kBlue method integrations.
 * OUI integrations for kBlue module.
-* A confirmation for nicPREP prior to firing.
+* A confirmation for nicPREP or timeSYNC prior to firing.
-  * The current workaround is to erase piCopilot browser tab history after firing nicPREP.
+  * The current workaround is to erase piCopilot browser tab history after firing nicPREP or timeSYNC.
 This will ensure you do not accidently re-fire it during operational use.

 ### Contacting support